 Don’t skip this step, I know you’re about to, but give it a chance.
 There is nothing quite like fresh air and sunshine.
 Your body needs it.

 If you’re anxious, I know going outside isn’t just about stepping outdoors and getting some exercise.
-For some it’s getting caught by the chatty neighbour who always seems to know when you’re leaving the house.
+For those who experience social anxiety, stepping out into a world of *gulp* people *gulp* can be a whole challenge in itself.
 For others it’s the feeling that you have too much to do and could be doing something more productive with your time.
 Well, if you’re anxious, you’re probably not spending your time productively, and what is more productive than filling your lungs with oxygen and soaking in some vitamin D?
 So, do your body and your mind a favour, leave your worries at home, and get exploring!

-You’re like, “what?!
-Be serious now.”
-I am being serious.
-One day I spent the morning dancing to Sia and I don’t regret one second of it, and you know, that day got better as it went on.
+You’re like, “what?”
+Yes, I am being serious.
+One day I spent the morning dancing to Paramore and I don’t regret one second of it, and you know, that day got better as it went on.
 There’s something exhilarating about blasting music from the speakers and forgetting the world, even if it’s just for a few minutes.
 Any physical exercise gets your heart pumping and releases endorphins, but dancing boosts your mood more than any other exercise.
 No one can see you, no one is judging, you’re just giving your body what it wants.
 Your body wants to move, so just let it.

 I really hope you found something here that you’re looking forward to trying, and if not, don’t worry.
 One day a thought might pop into your head, you’ll think back to this post and suddenly it will all click.
 Sometimes we just need time to think it all over before we actually do anything, and that’s ok!
-Sign up to our monthly newsletter for free printables & more posts on the body & mind!
+Until then, I think you’ll like my post on Slow Living and Digital Detox – perfect if you’re looking to remove external sources of anxiety in your life.
+You can also sign up to our monthly newsletter for free printables & more posts on the body & mind!